How to Apply for Medicaid in Delaware

 After you have decided on where to apply for Medicaid in Delaware, you will need to make sure you are submitting the right documents with the application.
 To ensure that all applicants to the Medicaid program are genuinely in need of medical benefits and are not making fraudulent claims, applicants will have to prove their identity when applying to the program.
 Along with the DE application for Medicaid, you will need to prove your identity with a birth certificate or another form of valid identification.
 You will also need to prove your income by providing a W-2 or paystubs.
 If you are not a citizen when applying to the Medicaid program, you will need to provide documentation of your immigration status with items like your green card.
 If you are pregnant at the time of applying for Medicaid benefits, you will need to provide medical documents that verify your pregnancy.
 If you are applying online for Medicaid, the required documents can be mailed in separately.
 Please do not send originals, only send in copies of these documents.

 When signing up for Delaware Medicaid enrollment, you will not have to provide information on your assets, such as any property you might own.
 While an interview is not required for enrolling in traditional Medicaid benefits, those interested in Long Term Medicaid will have to sit for an interview.
-To learn more about required information for a Medicaid application, you can download our comprehensive guide today.
+To learn more about required information for a Medicaid application, you can download our free guide today.

 Information Not Required on Delaware Medicaid Applications